 and a team of assistants to Provence for a six

 To read the rest of the introduction (please note, it includes minor spoilers) click here.

 You can also read the prologue here, as well as a reading passage from further along in the novel here.

 GGK prepared, on request, a 'Letter to the Reader' to go out with early copies of Ysabel to the media, talking a little of how he came to write the book.
 Here it is, for you to read!

 You can read GGK's 'Ysabel journal', on the forums of the website, which includes GGK's observations and experiences about the process of the run up to, and after, publication of the novel.
 Read it here.
 The most recent entries are at the top of the page, as opposed to the bottom.

 We also have a fascinating interview with GGK taken from the official Penguin Ysabel website, that discusses the process of his historical reserach for Ysabel.
 This does have spoilers in terms of broader themes of history and location, but not at all in terms of story or plot - the spoilerphobic need not be concerned with this one.

-The forthcoming American paperback edition of Ysabel will include a Reader's Guide (which Penguin Canada have up on their website, rather than in the book itself).
+An American paperback edition of Ysabel, as well as Penguin Canada's website, included a Reader's Guide.
 To see and ponder the questions posed, click here.